 - Online Writing Lab (OWL) at the purdue.edu.
 Purdue University's OWL was launched in 1994 as the world’s first online writing lab and has been widely successful.
 The site features information on many writing-related topics, from overcoming writer’s block to grammar instruction to revision strategies to visual rhetoric.
 Use this resource!

 - Writing Center at unc.edu – handouts and several videos on writing-related topics from The Writing Center at the University of North Carolina.
 Updated often.

 - Writing Resources and Guides at Harvard University's Writing Center online.
 Here you’ll find guides to writing papers in several different disciplines as well as general strategies for essay writing.
 You can ignore the “course specific writing guides,” which are most helpful to Harvard students in those classes, although if you do browse through them, you’ll find advice applicable to similar courses here at LU.

 - Grammar Girl website – Described as “your friendly guide to the world of grammar, punctuation, usage, and fun developments in the English language.”
 You’ll find lots of quick grammar tips on topics like the difference between ”affect” and ”effect,” what a dangling participle is, and “how to make weird nouns plural.”

-- Guide to Evaluating Internet Sources, at the Ithaca College Library website.
-Educates users about how to use the Web as a research tool and how to deem a source as credible or not.
+- How to Evaluate Sources guide and quiz at the Ithaca College Library website.
+Educates users about five criteria used to deem a source as credible or not.